Monday, July 22, 2013

 Back in 1980, legislation was passed to create an area where known historic shipwrecks were located to be protected for future generations to see.
 These preserves now made it a felony for people to deface or take artifacts from the historic shipwrecks sitting on the bottomlands of the Great Lakes surrounding the state of Michigan.

 The penalties for removing artifacts are steep.
 Those caught would be faced with confiscation of boat, car, and equipment involved in the artifact removal.
-If confivicted, a person could face up to 2 years imprisonment and heavy fines.
+If convicted, a person could face up to 2 years imprisonment and heavy fines.
 Because of these strict laws, the shipwrecks found in the preserve contain many historic artifacts and are in excellent condition.
 Further the cold fresh water protects and preserves the wrecks.
 Many of the shipwrecks in the preserves are large wooden schooners in amazing shape.
 If these same shipwrecks were located in salt or warm waters, there would be nothing left due to micro-organisms feasting on the shipwrecks.

 However, even with these laws in place, it is still up to each of us as divers to protect and preserve these wrecks.
 Cindy first dove the Detroit over 12 years ago.
 At that time, the Detroit had a magnificent ships bell on the wreck.
 Cindy has vivid memories of diving to the wreck and being able to ring the bell.
 Even underwater, the bell rung loud and clear.
 However, in 2006 it was reported that the bell was stolen from this magnificent wreck (see ScubaBoard post regarding the stolen bell).
 To date, I do not believe that the bell has been recovered.
 We need to be vigilant as responsible divers to ensure that these historic resources are preserved for future generations of divers to enjoy.